-A student may be removed from NHS by action of the principal upon a determination by the principal that the student:
+A student may be removed from the NHS by action of the Principal upon a determination by the Principal that the student:

 - 1. Prior Conduct.
-Engaged in conduct prior to induction which was not known at the time of induction, and which, if known, would have caused denial if induction. - 2.
+Engaged in conduct prior to induction which was not known at the time of induction and which, if known, would have caused denial of induction; - 2.
 Post-Induction Conduct.
-Engaged in conduct after induction which is grounds for a student to be long-term suspended or expelled from school under the student code of conduct contained in this handbook; which is grounds for suspension or removal from any extracurricular activity of the school, or which could cause denial of induction if such conduct had taken place prior to the time of induction.
+Engaged in conduct after induction which is grounds for a student to be long-term suspended or expelled from school under the student code of conduct; which is grounds for suspension or removal from any extracurricular activity of the school, or which would cause denial of induction if such conduct had taken place prior to the time of induction.

-The student may appeal the principal's decision to the superintendent by giving written notice of appeal to the superintendent within ten (10) calendar days of receipt of the principal's removal decision.
-The appeal procedures shall be established at the discretion of the superintendent such as to allow a fair opportunity for the student's views and information to be considered.
-The decision of the superintendent on the appeal shall be final.
+The student may appeal the Principal's decision to the Superintendent by giving written notice of appeal to the Superintendent within ten calendar days of receipt of the Principal's removal decision.
+The appeal procedures shall be established in the discretion of the Superintendent such as to allow a fair opportunity for the student's views and information to be considered.
+The decision of the Superintendent on the appeal shall be final.